Ed0ardo/Pokedex/README.md

 # Pokédex Online

-A simple pokédex connected to a database.
+A simple Pokédex connected to a database.
 ---

 #### Live Demo: